Code-Institute-Submissions/idelija92-ms1/README.md

 ##  Testing

+The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate every page of the project for any syntax errors in the project.

+###  Testing User Stories from User Experience (UX) Section

+#####  First Time Visitor Goals
+   a.
+A primary goal of the first time visitor is to be able to access the website easily.
+   b.
+The first time visitor should be able to understand the website clearly as well as the purpose of the website.
+   c.
+The first time visitor should be able to easily navigate the website, understand the layout and find the wanted content.

+#####  Returning Visitor Goals
+   a.
+Returning visitor may wish to get more familiar with the products displayed.
+   b.
+The returning visitor may be interested in getting to know more about the business and to contact the owner.
+   c.
+The returning visito would like to find community links.

+##### Frequent User Goals
+   a.
+The frequent user's goal would be to check to see which seasonal products are available.
+   b.
+The frequent user would be interested in purchasing the products.
+   c.
+They would be interested in leaving feedback.

 ###  Further Testing
    + This website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari Browsers.